Skip to main content

 3 test scenarios

-• Edit with rationale creates document comment JR-document-editing-017.1
+• Edit with rationale creates comment JR-document-editing-017.1

 • Edit without rationale has no comment JR-document-editing-017.2